vikkki/vikkki_blog/_pages/about.md

 ---

-Graduate student at the USC, Transnational Bioinformatics project, and a gardener This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].
+Graduate student at the USC, Transnational Bioinformatics project, and a gardener.

+This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].